fangzhou-ye/HPC-Project/README.md

 # HPC_project
 This is the course project of [HPC](https://cbouilla.github.io/HPC.html) at M1 Sorbonne University.
-Consisting of parallelizing a sparse matrix multiplication system *A\*x = y* with conjugate gradient method.
+Consisting of parallelizing a sparse matrix multiplication system **A\*x = y** with conjugate gradient method.
 The algorithm was derived from [Wiki page](https://en.wikipedia.org/wiki/Conjugate_gradient_method)

 ## cg_seq
-containing the provided code sequential solution
+containing the provided code of sequential solution

 ## cg_mpi
 optimized by MPI